WHICH WATER HEATER IS BEST FOR YOU?

 - The federal government has a cost calculator to help you decide between gas and electric water heaters you can use.

-- We also like a calculator that let you compare fuel types & also tank versus tankless water heaters.
+- We also like a calculator that lets you compare fuel types & also tank versus tankless water heaters.

 In the end, the choice is yours.
 Only you know if your primary concerns are for space savings, energy conservation or cost savings.
 And you can count on your Tampa plumbing repair expert to analyze your situation and offer suggestions.
 Now you know enough to ask the right questions – and don’t forget to ask your plumber about any current government or utility rebates.
 Installing a water heater is not a DYI project, so save yourself a headache – and give yourself some peace of mind – by calling a trustworthy plumbing company: Emory Garland Plumbing.